MattKleinsmith/mattblock/README.md

 - [ ] Let players push other players
 ### Bugs
 - [ ] Players fall through each other if they have the same x-position.
 Could solve spawn area problem by having players stack
+    - [ ] Consider adding a random tiny value after each movement, to avoid exact x-coordinate
 - [ ] Keep spawn area clear for new people.
 If someone logs out from the spawn area, move them somewhere.
 ### Zooming
 - [ ] Zooming out or in requires a refresh.
 Can maybe add a callback to the zoom event to recalibrate the world-to-screen conversion